Mental ill health

 He has advanced diplomas in Marketing, Business Accounting, and Logistics Management & the Supply Chain.

-Martin ran a successful European-wide business and domestic relocation service for over twelve years before focusing on industry research in which his insights have instigated fundamental changes to how we, as a research body, have evolved.
+Martin ran a successful European-wide business and domestic relocation service for over twelve years before focusing on industry research in which his insights have instigated fundamental changes in how we develop new approaches to changes in the modern world.

 He has hands-on experience and insight from level 1 warehouse operations right up to top tier management, and has worked in such diverse jobs as Mime and Juggler; tree-feller; I.T. supervisor; and HGV driver.

-At Hegemo, we are committed to redefining logistics by developing new approaches to meet the demands of a changing world.
+At Hegemo, we are committed to redefining how we see ourselves by developing new approaches to meet the demands of a changing world.

 Telephone: 07 464 464 745